-Is Surgery The Solution For Hernia ?
+Is Surgery The Only Solution For a Hernia?

 A hernia is defined in science as a rupture in the abdominal wall from where the intestine protrudes.
 However, the irony is that this very science claims that the abdominal wall is one of the most flexible walls in the body.
 So does this logic make sense to you – that one of the most flexible muscles in the body can get ruptured?

 Lets assume it is true and analyze my next point.
 If there is a rupture and it is treated by adding a mesh to “repair the hernia”, then why is it that over 40% hernias relapse within 2 years?
 I leave the judging of this logic to you.

 According to Ayurveda, the most trusted and ancient science since over 5000 years – something which even modern medicine cannot comprehend, a hernia is simply the inflammation of the intestine due to sedentary lifestyle.
 Confused as to how and why this would happen?
 Answer the following questions and you will know: